Latest Chemistry News

 CHEMISTRY OLYMPIAD SUCCESS

-Well done to all those who took part in the Royal Society of Chemistry's 2013 Olympiad.
-Every year we enter our top Upper Sixth students into this very tough competition, which goes well beyond A level or IB syllabuses.
-This year 6 Lower Sixth students decided to have a go as well.
-We had a smaller number of entries this year, but quality is better than quantity.
-THREE Gold awards is a record - particularly as it was an exceptionally tough paper this year - so well done to our top U6th Chemists.
-Special congratulations go to the 4 Lower Sixth students who were awarded silver and bronze this time.
-More gold next year?
+Well done to all those who took part in the Royal Society of Chemistry's 2015 Olympiad.
+Every year we enter our top Sixth Form students into this very tough competition, which goes well beyond A level or IB syllabuses.
+This year 13 Upper Sixth and 13 Lower Sixth students plus one 5th Former decided to have a go.
+Sadly no Gold awards this year, but a record number of Silver awards.
+Special congratulations go to the 6 Lower Sixth students who were awarded silver and bronze and 5th Former Dominic Atherton who gained a silver this time.
+Some golds next year?
 We hope so!

 |GOLD||Amrita Dasgupta (W), James Chapman (R) & JJ Dewes (Hl) in the Upper Sixth|